y0n1/CppND-System-Monitor/README.md

 # Requirements

+## Linux
+Currently on Linux is supported, I'll add support for other platforms when I'll have the time 😎

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.